Elisa Iorio

 Elisa Iorio (born 21 March 2003) is an Italian artistic gymnast.
 She was a member of the historic teams that won silver at the 2024 Olympic Games and bronze at the 2019 World Championships.
 Additionally she was part of the gold medal winning team at the 2024 European Championships, where she also won silver on the uneven bars.
+In 2026 she won two more European silver medals, one with the team and the other on the uneven bars.

 Early life

 Iorio was born in Modena, Italy, in 2003.
 In 2017 she moved to Brescia to train at the International Academy of Brixia.

 Junior gymnastics career

 2016–2017

 Iorio made her international debut at the 2016 City of Jesolo Trophy, where she placed 15th in the all-around.